ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * A new value for the Master Secret parameter of the Group OSCORE Common Security Context of the group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

-* A set of stale Sender IDs, which allows each rekeyed node to purge authentication credentials and Recipient Contexts used in the group and associated with those Sender IDs.
-This in turn allows every group member to rely on stored authentication credentials to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
+* A set of stale Sender IDs, which allows each rekeyed node to purge authentication credentials and Group OSCORE Recipient Contexts used in the group and associated with those Sender IDs.
+This in turn allows every group member to rely on stored authentication credentials, in order to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
 More details on the maintenance of stale Sender IDs are provided in {{sssec-stale-sender-ids}}.

 Also, the data distributed through a group rekeying MAY include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.